ZaguanLabs/tstlai/docs/guides/security.md

 ## Reporting Security Issues

-If you discover a security vulnerability in tstlai, please report it responsibly by emailing [security contact] rather than opening a public issue.
+If you discover a security vulnerability in tstlai, please report it responsibly by emailing security@zaguanai.com rather than opening a public issue.